Shopify/shopify-app-template-none/README.md

-# Shopify App Template - Extension Only
+# Shopify App Template - Extension only

-This is a template for building an [Extension only Shopify app](https://shopify.dev/docs/apps/build/app-extensions/build-extension-only-app).
+This is a template for building an [extension-only Shopify app](https://shopify.dev/docs/apps/build/app-extensions/build-extension-only-app).
 It contains the basics for building a Shopify app that uses only app extensions.

-This template does not include a server, or the ability to embed a full page in the Shopify Admin.
+This template doesn't include a server or the ability to embed a page in the Shopify Admin.
 If you want either of these capabilities, choose the [Remix app template](https://github.com/Shopify/shopify-app-template-remix) instead.

 Whether you choose to use this template or another one, you can use your preferred package manager and the Shopify CLI with [these steps](#installing-the-template).